finos/perspective/docs/md/python.md

 ### Using a hosted `View` in Javascript

-An alternative client/server architecture using `PerspectiveTornadoServer` and `PerspectiveManager` involves hosting a `View`, and creating a new `table()` in Javascript on top of the Python `View`.
+An alternative client/server architecture using `PerspectiveTornadoHandler` and `PerspectiveManager` involves hosting a `View`, and creating a new `table()` in Javascript on top of the Python `View`.